-The Government's planning practice guidance on Natural Environment (paragraph 042) recognises that development in the setting of an AONB can potentially do significant harm to the landscape and scenic beauty of the AONB, especially where the landscape character of land within and adjoining the designated area is complementary.
+The Government's planning practice guidance on Natural Environment (paragraph 042) recognises that development in the setting of an AONB can potentially do significant harm to the landscape and scenic beauty of the AONB (to which great weight must be attached), especially where the landscape character of land within and adjoining the designated area is complementary.

 The site forms part of a Special Landscape Area (SLA).
 The newly-adopted Tewkesbury Borough Plan states at paragraph 8.3 that SLAs 'are defined where the topography is a continuation of the adjacent AONB and / or where the vegetation and associated features are characteristic of the AONB'.
-SLAs

-'play a role in protected the foreground setting of the adjacent Cotswolds AONB' and are considered by the LPA to be a valued landscape having regard to paragraph 174 of the NPPF.
+SLAs 'play a role in protected the foreground setting of the adjacent Cotswolds AONB' and are considered by the LPA to be a valued landscape having regard to paragraph 174 of the NPPF.